brettaochs/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/TotalStepNumber-1.png)

+While we see many "NA" values showing up as zeros in this graph, we can remove "NA"s to calculate mean and median values for the data set.

-The mean number of steps per day of raw data is **9354.2** steps and is shown in red dashed line on above graph.
+- The mean number of steps per day of raw data is **9354** steps and is shown in red dashed line on above graph.

-The median number of steps per day of raw data is **10395** steps and shown in blue dotted line on above graph.
+- The median number of steps per day of raw data is **10395** steps and shown in blue dotted line on above graph.

 ## What is the average daily activity pattern?